How may we help you?

 • When will I see the change to my benefits?

-Please note: if you believe the amount of tax that you have paid is incorrect or the change affects your tax position for periods covered by any arrears payment, you will need to contact HMRC directly and present this information to them.
+Please note: if you believe the amount of income tax that you have paid is incorrect or the change affects your tax position for periods covered by any arrears payment, you will need to contact HMRC directly and present this information to them.

 • Will I receive any money back from the Scheme?

 Some members may receive a one-off additional payment to cover any missing pension they should have received up to now.
+The impact letter you received confirms the amount and when it will be paid.

 • Will my pension payments go up?